PATAPHYSICS

 But I understood very little, either about who Frank was or where I was.
 I continued to be baffled as to what had brought me to this place and why I had got bigger.
 Frank was the one person I'd encountered who, it seemed to me, could provide some clues.
 But Frank being Frank, there was never the right time to introduce the subject.
 There's a right time and a wrong time to raise such potentially embarrassing questions (or so I thought then).
 The one time I did manage to ask him (after a long joke-cracking session with a red-faced safari-suited South African) the response left me more baffled than ever.
 From memory it was something like:

 'This might sound stupid Frank, but can I ask you a little bit of an odd question?'
-'Sure man, what you wanna ask?'

 'Well, do you know where we - well, where we are?'